-Better at Passing
+Get Better at Passing

-A ball should be passed cleanly to another player, this means that it will not be bobbling or bouncing towards them.
+A ball should be passed cleanly to another player, this means that it’ll not be bobbling or bouncing towards them.

 A perfect pass is one with good pace (not so much that it’s hard to control) – this way it gives the opponent no way to intercept.

 The ball is played to feet in most circumstances and a hot tip is to know your teammates and how they prefer the ball.
 Some players like the ball passed to the stronger foot.

-Better at Control
+Get Better at Control

 Control of the ball is vital to give you that extra second on the ball in this fast-paced game.
 Ideally, you can control the ball without even looking at the ball.

-Keep your foot slightly loose so that when the ball connects it acts like a sponge and you soak-up the power with your ankle and leg.
+Keep your foot slightly loose so that when the ball connects it acts like a sponge and you soak up the power with your ankle and leg.
 The safest way to control the ball is with the inside of your foot.

 If the ball is coming at you from height, you can also use your toes to cushion the ball – you gradually lower your foot 1cm as the ball connects.

 Better at Tackling

 Tackling and regaining the ball is important – you can’t score without the ball!
 Nicking the ball back by poking your foot in, is the most often type of tackle.

-Better at Shooting
+Get Better at Shooting

 Shoot low and hard, is the key when you get a chance.
 Close to the corners is ideal, and when the ball is on the ground the keeper needs to use their feet or dive – place & power.

 If you can side foot the ball with power, this will give you the most accuracy.
 If not, use the laces of your cleats to get the power.

-Better at Dribbling
+Get Better at Dribbling